kelalvarez/CMPE272_ExtraCredit/README.md

 For this extra credit assignment, I have followed the professor suggestion to implement IBM Bluemix Open Whisk Service to process the event of taking photos on an iOS app.

 ## Download
-- XCode or have a iOS Device
+- Xcode
 - Cocoapod installed
-- Account in IBM Bluemix
+- Account in IBM Bluemix (optional)

 ## Setup
 - Get credentials from: https://console.ng.bluemix.net/openwhisk/sdk/ios